 Behavior of Kiwi Birds

-- Kiwi birds are nocturnal, and remain active from dusk to dawn.
-To make sure that the surrounding is safe, they move out their head from burrows and sniff air with their beaks.
+- Kiwi birds are nocturnal and remain active from dusk to dawn.
+To make sure that the surrounding is safe, they move out their head from burrows and sniff the air with their beaks.
 They are also observed tipping their head towards a sound to hear more clearly.

 - Kiwi birds dig burrows in the ground or in the rotten logs where they live.